 Designer: Christian Dell.

-This light has a special hole in the back of the base and can be used as a wall lamp.
+This work or desk lamp has a special hole in the back of the base and can be used as a wall lamp.

 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

-Other versions: Christian Dell designed many “Idell” lights for Kaiser Leuchten.
+Other versions: Christian Dell designed many “Idell” lamps for Kaiser Leuchten.
 The term “Idell” is a reference to the word idea and his surname, Dell.

 Christian Dell (1893–1974) was born in Offenbach am Main, in between Frankfurt am Main and Hanau in Hesse, Germany.
 From 1907 until 1911 he completed the silver forging studies at the academy, the “Königlich Preußischen Zeichenakademie” in Hanau.

 At the same time he served an exacting apprenticeship as a silversmith, spending the years 1907-12 at the Schleissner & Söhne silver factory in Hanau.